page 8

 With 50 acres of man-made sand

-This time I brought a Sony-Pro tape recorder and, with Steve's approval, recorded our evening jam session.
+I brought a Sony-Pro tape recorder down with me and with Steve's approval recorded our evening jam session.
 Steve also surprised us with a gift of a freshly recorded tape of new material he had recorded on his boom-box.
-Something broke in the recording mechanism of this inexpensive machine, somehow allowing him to over-dub, which was very convenient.
-He had constructed what he called a 'Studio on a Stick': a couple of mics on a wooden pole with a peg to hang his headphones.
-This would be a valuable tool in returning Stevedore Steve to the recording studio one day.
+Something was screwy in the recording mechanism of this inexpensive machine, somehow allowing him the ability to over-dub, which was very convenient.
+He had constructed what he called a 'Studio on a Stick': a couple of mics on a wooden pole with a peg to hang his headphones on.
+This would be a valuable tool in restoring "Stevedore Steve" as a recording artist again.

 On this trip Maggie and I met with Gerry Taylor in the lunchroom of the Telegraph-Journal.
 It was a rather long lunch since Gerry is prone to talking a lot but what is amazing about him is that he has endless energy and enthusiasm and an encyclopaedic mind.
 Together we schemed ideas of how to get the Stevedore back again.
 In an article he wrote for his column on June 23, 1989: